Doublehead: Death

 In August 1807, because of his ongoing machinations with U.S. Indian Affairs Commissioner Return J. Meigs, Jr. regarding under-the-table land deals, as well as personal animosity going back nearly two decades, several of the younger leaders of the Nation, led by James Vann, conspired to assassinate Doublehead.
 Meanwhile, Doublehead lost part of his thumb in a scuffle with a Cherokee named Bone Polisher.
 James Vann had initially planned to lead the assault but had become too drunk to take part.

 The Ridge (later known as Major Ridge) and Alexander Sanders, shot the injured chief in McIntosh's Tavern at the Hiwassee Garrison near the Cherokee Agency (now Calhoun, Tennessee).
 The badly wounded Doublehead sought safety in the attic of schoolmaster Jonathan Blacke's house, where the assassins finished the job with knives and tomahawks.

 At the time of the murder of Chief Doublehead, Thomas Norris Clark, John D. Chisholm, and Major Return J. Meigs had been appointed the executors of the estate by Chief Doublehead, and he wished that his estate be disposed of in the manner of white people and his wishes were read and approved by the Cherokee Council.
-Chief Doublehead's son Birdsong Doublehead, who was twelve years old and living in the Clarks' home at the time of his father’s murder, stayed there until his father’s estate could be settled, and then Clark took him down to Mussel Shoals Alabama to be with his mother Nancy Drumgoole, last wife of Chief Doublehead.
+Chief Doublehead's son Birdsong Doublehead, who was twelve years old and living in the Clarks' home at the time of his father's murder, stayed there until his father's estate could be settled, and then Clark took him down to Mussel Shoals Alabama to be with his mother Nancy Drumgoole, the last wife of Chief Doublehead.

 Several related events followed.
 Walker's Ferry on the Hiwasssee River was owned by John Walker, Jr., a mixed-blood who was one of Vann's associates.
-In July 1834, because of his advocacy of removal in the years leading up to the Treaty of New Echota, Walker was assassinated on the road home from Red Clay, TN after a meeting of the Cherokee National Council.
+In July 1834, because of his advocacy of removal in the years leading up to the Treaty of New Echota, Walker was assassinated on the road home from Red Clay, Tennessee, after a meeting of the Cherokee National Council.
 His killers were James Foreman and his-half brother Anderson Springston.
-In June 1839, after the Cherokee Removal to Indian Territory, Major Ridge, his son John Ridge, and nephew Elias Boudinot (Cherokee) were accused of the same crime as that of Doublehead and themselves became the targets of assassins.
+In June 1839, after the Cherokee Removal to Indian Territory, Major Ridge, his son John Ridge, and nephew Elias Boudinot were accused of the same crime as that of Doublehead and themselves became the targets of assassins.
 Among the killers of Major Ridge were James Foreman, Anderson Springston, Isaac Springston, and Bird Doublehead.
 In the traditional Cherokee matrilineal worldview, these men were all full brothers.
 They each shared the same mother: Nannie Drumgoole, last wife of Doublehead.
 Drumgoole was a descendant of Alexander Drumgoole, a trader to the Cherokees.
-Bird Doublehead, Nannie's son with Doublehead, was twelve years old and residing at the home of Thomas Clark when his father was killed by the Cherokee assassins, Alexander Sanders and The Ridge (later known as Major Ridge, after the Creek War).

-A fictional version of his execution is in Dee Brown's novel Creek Mary's Blood.
+A fictional version of Doublehead's execution is in Dee Brown's novel Creek Mary's Blood.